OsitaNduka/Challenge-5-Password-Generator/README.md

 ## Usage

 This password generator generates a random password when the button is clicked.
-It will prompt the user to choose the lenght of the password which must be at least ten characters but not more than sixty four, if the characters are less than ten or more than sixty four, it will return false and it will ask the user to select between 10 and 64 characters.
+It will prompts the user to choose the lenght of the password which must be at least ten characters but not more than sixty four, if the characters are less than ten or more than sixty four, it will return false and it will ask the user to select between 10 and 64 characters.

 If it is confirm that the characters were at least ten and not more than sixty four, it will prompt the user to choose whether they would like numbers included in the password.
 If the user confirm that they want numbers included, it will prompt the user to choose if they want lowercased letters included.
 If they confirm that, the passsword generator will prompt the user to choose if they want uppercased letters included, if confirm, it will prompt the user to choose if they would want special characters included.